Tennis Clubs in Kalamazoo & Southwest Michigan

 MIAA

 NCAA Division III, Michigan Intercollegiate Athletic Association (MIAA).
-Kalamazoo College men's tennis is one of the most successful programs in any NCAA division: 89 consecutive MIAA regular-season titles, 7 NCAA Division III national championships, and more than 47 NCAA DIII Championships appearances.
-Legendary coach George Acker led the program to 35 consecutive MIAA championships and was named NCAA III Coach of the Decade for the 1980s -- Acker Lane, where Stowe Stadium sits, is named in his honor.
+Kalamazoo College men's tennis is one of the most successful programs in any NCAA division: 7 NCAA Division III national championships (tied with UC Santa Cruz for the most in D-III history) and a staggering 67 consecutive MIAA championships from 1936-2005, at the time the longest streak by any team at any level in college sports.
+Legendary coach George Acker led the program from 1959-1993 to 35 consecutive MIAA championships, seven national championships, and an MIAA dual-match record of 209-1.
+He was named NCAA III Coach of the Decade for the 1980s, and Acker Lane -- where Stowe Stadium sits -- is named in his honor.
 The Hornets train and compete at Stowe Stadium and the Markin Racquet Center on campus.

 Frequently Asked Questions About Tennis in Kalamazoo & Southwest Michigan